 Twitter moves fast, and it’s easy to get lost in the shuffle.
 One way your followers recognize you is by your profile photo.
 Unless you’re a big-name celebrity, changing your photo can confuse your followers.
 Believe it or not, they may not remember who you are, especially if your profile bio isn’t complete.

 How LinkedIn Users Unfollow

 When LinkedIn users tire of your content, they have two options.
-They can hide your content from their feed, or they can unfollow you and break your business connection.
+They can hide your content from their feed, report your post, or unfollow you and break your business connection.

 Why LinkedIn Users Unfollow